voici5986/Spice/README.md

 ## 🌌 Vision

-We believe the future of AI is not just execution —
+We believe the future of AI is not only about better execution.

-but better ways to think and decide.
+It is also about better decisions.

+Execution agents are becoming faster, cheaper, and more capable.

+But before action, there is still a harder question:

+> What should be done next, and why?

 Spice is an attempt to build a new layer in the AI stack:

-a **decision layer** above agents.
+> a **decision layer** above agents.

 ---